Biological Rhythms and the Body Clock - Part I:

 The "body clock" in the brain usually does not have a period of exactly 24 hours.
 It re-aligns itself to the external pattern of night and day on a daily basis through exposure to sunlight.
 Light therapy can be used to synchronize sleep patterns in a manner similar to the way sunlight normally synchronizes the "body clock".
 If the clock is stimulated by light before it expects the sun to have risen, it will reset to an earlier time.
 If stimulated by light after the time it expects the sun to have set, the body clock will reset itself to a later time.
 Ref

-While it was originally thought that exposure to very bright visible light is needed to influence brain physiology and reset the body clock, it has been confirmed that the most effective wavelengths of visible light are those identified when GreenLIGHT technology used in Lo-LIGHT lamps was patented.
+It was originally thought that exposure to very bright visible light is needed to influence brain physiology and reset the human body clock.
+It has been confirmed that the most effective wavelengths of visible light are those identified when GreenLIGHT technology used in Lo-LIGHT lamps was patented.
 Independent studies from laboratories around the world and published in highly rated, peer-reviewed journals have found that Sunnex Biotechnologies' low-intensity light therapy technology influences the body clock as effectively as bright light, but in a safer and more comfortable manner.
-MORE
+More

 Light therapy can be used to correct sleep phase disorders, which occur when a person's internal biological clock is delayed or advanced from the external environment.
 Delayed Sleep Phase Syndrome (DSPS), which often begins at a young age, makes it difficult to fall asleep until the early morning hours.
 Ref People with Advanced Sleep Phase Syndrome (ASPS), which usually starts later in life, tend to become tired in the afternoon or early evening, and then find themselves wide awake in the middle of the night.
-MORE on aging, and how this can affect the body clock.
+More on aging, and how it affects the body clock.

 For people with a delayed circadian rhythm, the internal biological clock can often be shifted to an earlier position and aligned with the external environment through exposure to appropriately timed light therapy in the morning.
 Similarly, for people whose internal clocks are set too early, the internal clock can be often shifted to a later position with evening light therapy.
 Refs However, the timing of light treatment with respect to the position of the internal clock is critical.
 People with delayed or advanced sleep phase syndromes would be well advised to consult with a qualified sleep therapist before embarking on a program of light therapy.